Addreoran/lcrannotationsdb_enrichment/README.md

  $python3 ./src/count_hypergeom.py --gt 70
 ```

-Warning: To obtain the results of this analysis, we used other scripts with a direct connection to the database on the server.
-Due to the lack of access to this server for users, we rewrite it to visualize the execution of this analysis.
-With very
-long time of code execution, users can get correct result with the new version of InterPro Database.
+Warning: The code has very long execution time and calculates analysis with the latest version of InterPro database.

 ## Gene Ontology terms of LCR annotation categories in selected protein families